Build a board from scratch

 Browse examplesUse the help center for exact steps on drawing, animation, 3D, export, and offline restore.

-Read help docsMap goalkeeper support, full-back height, and the midfielder rotation that creates the free lane.
-Useful for frame-by-frame animation because each role change is easy to isolate.
+Read help docsMap goalkeeper support, center-back separation, full-back height, and the midfielder rotation that creates the free lane under pressure.

-Read templateUse this layout to show where the back line and holding midfielder must be positioned before the ball is lost, then animate the immediate reactions.
+Read templateShow where the back line, holding midfielder, and nearest attackers must be before the ball is lost, then animate the first reactions after the turnover.

-Read templateStart with a static board that shows the winger pinning the full-back and the half-space opening.
-Then add one frame that moves the attacking midfielder and a second frame that shows the underlapping run.
+Read templateStart with a static board that shows the winger pinning the full-back and the half-space opening, then add controlled frames for the supporting movement and underlapping run.

 Read exampleUse curves and arrows sparingly.
-The key is to show the pressing line, the cover shadow, and the teammate who jumps once the pass is forced wide.
+The key is to show the pressing line, cover shadow, and teammate who jumps once the pass is forced wide.

 Read exampleLabel the starting positions first, then animate only the movements that matter: blocker path, primary run, secondary attack, and rebound coverage.